 Tabasheer Zutshi has also worked on “Miss Lovely” as both production and costume designer, and “Tasher Desh” as costumer designer.
 Her most notable American film credit was as part of the design team on Wes Anderson’s “The Darjeeling Limited,” which was filmed in Mumbai.

 Film composer and musician John McDowell (www.johnmcdowell.net) achieved worldwide recognition with his soundtrack to the Academy Award winning documentary Born Into Brothels.
-Winner of Best Musical Score at the Bend Film Festival, the score blends Western and Indian music in a mesmerizing mix.
+Winner of Best Musical Score at the Bend Film Festival, the score blends Western and tramadol hcl.
 Subsequent film scores include Who Does She Think She Is?, Orgasmic Birth, and Stolen, which premiered at the Toronto Film Festival in 2009.
 McDowell is a gifted pianist, percussionist, producer, commissioned composer and conductor whose work draws on classical, jazz, pop, and world music.
 He has toured and recorded with Rusted Root, Krishna Das, and his own world music band Mamma Tongue, and he has performed at major venues and festivals including the Montreal Jazz Festival, Lincoln Center Out-of-Doors, and the United Nations.